Guide to Commercial Insurance Credentialing

 Q3: What is the difference between credentialing and provider enrollment?

 A3: Credentialing is the vetting process where an insurance company verifies your education, licensing, and professional history to ensure you meet quality standards.
-Provider enrollment is the subsequent process of linking your practice tax ID and NPI to that network so you can receive direct reimbursement for covered services.
+Provider enrollment refers to the administrative process of establishing a provider within the payer’s system so claims can be processed and paid.

 Q4: What happens to my commercial credentials if I change my practice location or tax ID?